auth0/auth0-spa-js/MIGRATION_GUIDE.md

 ## Polyfills and supported browsers

-As [Microsoft has dropped support for IE11](https://blogs.windows.com/windowsexperience/2022/06/15/internet-explorer-11-has-retired-and-is-officially-out-of-support-what-you-need-to-know) themselves, as of v2 our SDK <u>no longer supports IE11</u>.
-Because of that, we have dropped including any polyfill in our bundle, as all of these polyfills were for IE11.
-On top of that, our bundle output is now set to ES2017, which should work fine on all major browsers.
+As [Microsoft has dropped support for IE11](https://blogs.windows.com/windowsexperience/2022/06/15/internet-explorer-11-has-retired-and-is-officially-out-of-support-what-you-need-to-know), we are no longer including any polyfills in our bundle, as all of these polyfills were for IE11.
+Therefore <u>we no longer support IE11 from v2 of this SDK</u>.
+In addition, our bundle output is now set to ES2017, which should work fine on all major browsers.

 Because of this, we have <u>dropped 60% in bundle size</u>, ensuring your users have a better experience when integrating Auth0 using our SPA-JS SDK.

 ## Public API changes

 With the release of this new major version, a couple of changes were made that affect the public API of the Auth0-SPA-JS SDK.
-Most of these should be noticed by TypeScript, however, it’s advised to take the time to go through this list thoroughly.
+Most of these should be noticed by TypeScript.
+However, it’s advised to take the time to go through this list thoroughly.

 ### `client_id` has been renamed to `clientId`